-Fort Tryon Park boasts a collection of 46 majestic American and English elms, some of which are over 100 years old and predate the park.
-These trees form the incredible architectural canopy at the north end of the Stan Michels Promenade, around the New Leaf Restaurant, by the Met Cloisters and flanking the Broadway Promenade.
-In recent years, Dutch elm disease has entered the park and resulted in the loss of 7 massive trees.
+Fort Tryon Park boasts a collection of 48 majestic American and English elms, some of which are over 100 years old and predate the park.
+These trees form the incredible architectural canopy at the north end of the Stan Michels Promenade, around the concession building, by The Met Cloisters, and flanking the Broadway Promenade.
+Their shade, springtime flowers, and majestic shapes contribute significantly to the park’s enchanted landscape.